Diagnostic Accreditation Program Certificates

 Test tubes with color coded tops indicate the additive contained in the tube.
 In the DIRECTORY OF TESTS the color-coding is indicated as well as the volume of blood sample required for each test.
 When collecting blood samples it is important to allow the tube to fill completely and to follow the "order of draw" for tubes as indicated in the Order of Draw for Common Tests (PDF).

-The NH Lab Services Test Directory provides physicians and healthcare professionals with detailed test collection information.
-It also contains information relevant for the referral of specimens to the UHNBC Laboratory and other referral labs.
+The NH Lab Services Test Directory provides physicians and health care professionals with detailed test collection information.
+It also contains information relevant for the referral of specimens to the UHNBC Lab and other referral labs.
+See the NH Lab Services Test Directory here.

 - Nova StatStrip Whole Blood Glucose Meter- Competency Checklist (PDF)